HarrisonSloan/25-Histories-Scrap/README.md

 run filter_matching_data which then filters the matching_xml based on the rules described below run count_year_freq to get total frequency of years mentioned
 ## Main program
-simply run alter patterns as needed
+UPDATE -> raw file using, matching position, and frequency simply run alter patterns as needed

 ## Other notes